mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 A lot of Python tools are written to integrate with Python virtual environments and don't play well with Nix.
 It's a difficult ask to get everyone to learn Nix when tools like [uv](https://docs.astral.sh/uv/) and [Poetry](https://python-poetry.org/) are industry standard and work just as well in practice.

-Nix is built around having an up to date central monorepo - nixpkgs.
+Nix is built around having an up to date central mono-repo - nixpkgs.
 If it's not in nixpkgs, it's difficult to get and manage.

 ## Flakes
-[Flakes](https://nix.dev/concepts/flakes.html) are an experimental feature of Nix that aim to improve reproducibility and composability of Nix based projects.
+[Flakes](https://nix.dev/concepts/flakes.html) are an experimental feature of Nix that aim to improve the reproducibility and composability of Nix based projects.
 Flakes introduce constraints that allow them to be more modular and to more easily pin specific versions of software.

 Most Nix users recommend using Flakes, yet they have been marked as experimental since their introduction in 2021, and the same [arguments against them](https://nix.dev/concepts/flakes.html#why-are-flakes-controversial) then are still present today.